Skip to content

 Frequently asked questions

-What does the city inspection involve, and how much does it cost?
+What is the City of Lakewood roofing permit, and how much does it cost?

 Wind/hail deductible notice